Siddi-Q/CSC-336-Project-2/README.md

 Button, Frame: Show Information, Patient Information

-Description: Takes patient SSN and displays full name, gender, dat of birth, address, phone number, and emergency contact phone number (all of which are in the 'patient' table)
+Description: Shows all patient's in the patient table.
+Displays full name, gender, dat of birth, address, phone number, and emergency contact phone number (all of which are in the 'patient' table)

 Output Format: (patient.SSN, patient.fullName, patient.gender, patient.dateOfBirth, patient.address, patient.phoneNumber, patient.emergencyContactNumber)